WokLibCodeClub/.github/profile/README.md

 You can find the code from the last session [here](https://trinket.io/python/dabf4963ab0d), but for the benefit of those that missed the last session we will pick up the project on 25 January from a slightly earlier stage, using starter code which you can find [here](https://trinket.io/python/ccb7e39eb1b9).

-The "rapid explanation" of the starter code is in a powerpoint file which you can download from [here](build_snowflakes.pptx)
+The "rapid explanation" of the starter code is in a powerpoint file which we will go through in the session.
+You can download this file for yourself by going to [this link](build_snowflakes.pptx) and clicking on the button in the top right of the page called *Download raw*.
+This will give you the option to save the file on your computer.

 If you don't want to join in with the snowflakes project you can continue with projects you were developing from the Raspberry Pi website.